BEY

 • If you would like to relax in a quiet area before or after your flight to Beirut, head over to one of the airport lounges, all of which are located on the second floor.
 Beirut Lounge and Cedar Lounge are only accessible through lounge memberships, but the LAT Lounge is also accessible for three hours through purchasing a prepaid pass.
 All lounges are open 24 hours a day and offer snacks and beverages, newspapers, television and Wi-Fi connection.

-Top 5 airlines flying to Beirut
+Reviews of the top 5 airlines flying to Beirut

 See real verified KAYAK customer reviews for airlines flying to Beirut.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Australia to Beirut.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.